 What is more, do not underestimate the open-ended questions and responses and analyze the qualitative data deeply.
 This data will help you better understand your customers' needs and which bottlenecks you currently have.

-And, of course, do not forget that who knows the customers better wins.
+And, of course, do not forget that those who know the customers better win.